secretfader/www/content/blog/2019/leaving-twitter/index.md

 +++
 authors = ["Nicholas Young"]
-category = ["journal", "social media"] date = 2019-05-22T00:00:00.000Z
+category = ["journal", "social media"] date = "2019-05-22T00:00:00Z"
 draft = false
 layout = "post"
-title = "Leaving Twitter"
-summary = """
-Changes in the platform and the constant evolution ofhow I use media have created too many incompatibilities.
+summary = "Changes in the platform and the constant evolution ofhow I use media have created too many incompatibilities.\n" title = "Leaving Twitter"
-"""

 +++

 In November of 2007, most likely sitting inside an East